wks/homepage-source/blog/_posts/2024-03-07-ospp-good-bad-ugly.md

     need to please ourselves.'

 Seriously?
 I couldn't believe what I saw.
-I asked whether they care about downstream projects built upon theirs, and apparently they didn't.
+I asked whether they care about downstream projects built upon theirs (such as the 'Chinese Micronaut' mentioned earlier which happens to be its downstream project), and apparently they didn't.
 Knowing this, I stopped arguing because that would be futile.

 ## They hated free software and didn't want to promote it